james-a-rob/KodaStream/README.md

 - Self-hosted: Fully own the deployment.
 - Web-based video creation UI (Coming Soon!)

+## Setup
+minio server /tmp/data

 ## 🚀 Quick Start

 ### Option 1
-1. Ensure that FFmpeg, PostgreSQL, Redis are installed on your system.
+1. Ensure that FFmpeg, PostgreSQL, Redis and Minio are installed and running on your system.
 2. Clone this repo.
 3. Create a `videos` directory inside the `backend` folder.
 Add any videos you want to use here.
 Two example videos can be found in the `example-videos` directory.
 4. Setup environment variables